 Magento 2 is a CMS platform focused on building online stores and e-commerce websites.
 It allows you to import data and update your products, replace, delete, and so on.
 Magento uses CSV files (Comma Separated Value) for its data import, allowing data to be saved in a tabular format.
 CSVs look like a garden-variety spreadsheet but with a .cvs extension.
 CSV files can be used with almost any spreadsheet program, such as Microsoft Excel or Google Spreadsheets.
-In today’s guide, we have prepared instructions on how to import products in Magento 2.
+In today’s guide, we have prepared instructions on how to import products in your e-commerce Magento 2 website.
 Let’s get into action!

-Also Read How to Install Magento – Beginner’s Guide
+Related How to Install Magento – Beginner’s Guide

 What Are the Types of Products in Magento 2?

 There six main types of stock that you can find in any e-commerce website or online store.
-The usage of a specific product depends on what you are selling and the type of your store.
+The usage of a specific stock depends on what you are selling and the type of your store.
 All of them have a unique SKU (stock-keeping unit).
-The product types have different selling rates, and you can use some of them to increase your online store’s sales.
+The types have different selling rates, and you can use some of them to increase your online store’s sales.

 Type #1 – Simple Products in Magento